 Fair valuation of private equity investments, including strength and reliability of the valuation process, is an ever-increasing area of focus for investors, accounting standards setting bodies, auditors, and regulators in the context of unprecedented market conditions and a challenging global economy.

-This module will help you to get a comprehensive understanding on the valuation concepts and recognised methodologies specific to the private equity assets.
+This module will help participants get a comprehensive understanding on the valuation concepts and recognised methodologies specific to private equity assets.

 The module will cover the following topics: